TPD cover pays a lump sum to you if you can’t ever work again after meeting the QSuper definition of total and permanent disablement.

 We’ll write to you every year after you turn 60 though to let you know what your new cover amount is.

 You can switch between the two types of cover at any time (although you must always switch both death cover and TPD cover at the same time).
-If you switch from unitised to fixed, you choose your level of cover in increments of $1,000.
+If you switch from unitised to fixed, you choose your level of cover.

 If you switch from fixed back to unitised you have the option of choosing how many units of cover you want.